interactive-sonification/pya/README.md

 <!--[![Name](Image)](Link)-->

-# pyA
+# pya

-## What is pyA?
+## What is pya?

-pyA is a package to support creation and manipulation of audio signals with Python.
+pya is a package to support creation and manipulation of audio signals with Python.
 It uses numpy arrays to store and compute audio signals.

   * Website: --